ruskollin/cwf/README.md

 For your adventure to start,

-1. Clone this repository by running `https://github.com/ruskollin/cwf.git`.
+1. Clone this repository by running `git clone https://github.com/ruskollin/cwf.git`.
 2. Go to folder pdf by running `cd cwf`.
 3. Install the necessary dependencies by running `npm install`.
 4. Run the program by running `npm start`.